arichner/vagrant-dev/itss-dev/create-an-ssh-key.md

 * click "settings"
 * click "SSH and GPG keys"
 * click "add key"
-* paste the text from above into
+* paste the text from above into the text box and save